If you have an old debt, you may wonder if you still have to pay it? Can your creditors really take you to court after this long?

 Are you 100% sure that it is statute barred?
 If you aren’t certain talk to National Debtline.

-If you do recognise the debt but you are certain it is statute-barred, you could ignore a letter.
+If you recognise the debt but you are certain it is statute-barred, you could ignore a letter.
 But it might be less stressful to reply pointing out that it is statute-barred rather than get more letters and possibly court forms.
-National Debtline has a template letter you can use here.
+National Debtline has a template letter you can use – phone them about this.

 Can I ignore a Letter Before Action/Claim about a statute barred debt?